The Dirty Dozen: Filming

-The production was filmed in the U.K. during the summer of 1966.
+The production was filmed in the United Kingdom during the summer of 1966.
 Interiors and set pieces took place at MGM-British Studios, Borehamwood, where the château set was built under the direction of art director William Hutchinson.
 It was 720 yd wide and 50 ft high, surrounded with 5400 yd2 of heather, 400 ferns, 450 shrubs, 30 spruce trees and six weeping willows.
 Construction of the faux château proved problematic.
 The script required its explosion, but it was so solid that 70 tons of explosives would have been required for the effect.
 Instead, a cork and plastic section was destroyed.

 Exteriors were shot throughout southeast England.
 The credit scenes at the American military prison – alluded in the movie to be Shepton Mallett – were shot in a courtyard at Ashridge House in Hertfordshire.
-Co-star Richard Jaeckel recalled that when the introductory lineup scene was first shot, Aldrich, who liked to play pranks on his actors, initially placed 5 ft 8 in Charles Bronson between 6 ft 6 in Clint Walker and 6 ft 4 in Donald Sutherland, which provoked an angry response from the diminutive Bronson, making Aldrich laugh.
+Co-star Richard Jaeckel recalled that when the introductory lineup scene was first shot, Aldrich, who liked to play pranks on his actors, initially placed 5 ft 8 in Charles Bronson between 6 ft 6 in Clint Walker and 6 ft 4 in Donald Sutherland, which provoked an angry response from Bronson, making Aldrich laugh.

 The jump school scene was shot at the former entrance to RAF Hendon in London.
 The wargame was filmed in and around the village of Aldbury.
 Bradenham Manor was the Wargames' Headquarters.
 Beechwood Park School in Markyate was also used as a location during the school's summer term, where the training camp and tower were built and shot in the grounds and the village itself as parts of "Devonshire".
 The main house was also used, appearing in the film as a military hospital.
 After filming finished, the training camp huts were relocated and used as sports equipment storage for the school's playing fields.
 Residents of Chenies, Buckinghamshire complained to MGM when filming caused damage around their village.

-While making the film, some of the cast members gave an interview to ABC Film review, in which they contrasted their own real wartime ranks to their officer roles in the film:
+While making the film, some of the cast members granted an interview to ABC Film review in which they contrasted their own real wartime ranks to their officer roles in the film:

 George Kennedy: Took me two years to make Private First Class.Lee Marvin: I didn't even make that in the Marines.Ernest Borgnine: I was beneath notice in the NavyFor punks, we're doing all right, said Marvin.
 I wonder how the generals are doing?